dave42299/mountain-windninja-app/README.md

 - Downloads HRRR weather forecast data from NOAA
 - Runs the WindNinja solver in Docker
 - Surfaces job status and output file downloads in the browser
+- Displays results on a 3D CesiumJS globe with terrain rendering

-**Current status:** Phase 2 (backend API) and Phase 3 (React frontend) are implemented for local development.
-Cloud deployment and 3D wind visualization are planned for later phases.
+**Current status:** Phase 2 (backend API) and Phase 3 (React frontend with CesiumJS 3D map) are complete.
+Wind particle visualization (cesium-wind-layer) is next.
+Cloud deployment is planned for a later phase.

 ## Project Structure